marzubov/TeamvoyFrontend/javascript/grid/readme.md

 <script src="js/filterable.js" type="text/javascript"></script>
 ```

-You can you this additions with class Filterable, that have one argument: table, where we want to use it.
+You can use this additions with configuration element 'withFilter': true.
-You can turn on filterable with method enable() and turn out with disable() method.

 You can create table with filter with such code: